 - Education finance and affordability

 Catherine “Cathy” Horn, Ph.D., serves as director of IEPRE.
 A Professor of Higher Education, she became dean of the UH College of Education in June 2023.
 She previously served as interim dean and chair of the Department of Educational Leadership & Policy Studies.

 Horn’s scholarship focuses on the systemic influences of secondary and postsecondary testing and related policies on the learning trajectories of students.
 She served as a research consultant on educational policy and higher education for numerous research institutions and organizations, including the World Bank.

 Prior to joining the University of Houston, she worked as a research associate for The Civil Rights Project at Harvard University; senior research associate for the Center for the Study of Testing, Evaluation and Educational Policy’s National Board on Educational Testing and Public Policy at Boston College; and as a teacher at Northside (previously Davis) High School in the Houston Independent School District.

 She has been honored with numerous awards, including a Fulbright Fellowship to Chile, a UH Teaching Excellence Award, and appointment as an American Council on Education Fellow.
+She was selected as an American Leadership Forum Fellow in 2023.
 She earned a Ph.D. from Boston College, an M.Ed. from UH and a B.A. from Rice University.